 Raw “Reground yourself in modern rustic spaces – easy on the eye and stirring to the soul.
 Deep earthy reds, sensuous peaches, greens and autumnal browns carry a promise of simpler living.
 A contemporary, boldly feminine palette balances rawness and refinement, the hand-crafted and clean-lined modernity.”

-Last years colour predictions also saw a need to reconnect with nature through a pigmented, soft and tactile take on neutrals.
-This theme seems to be growing and gathering force into 2019.
-A theme with which Claire Gaudion collections are closely aligned.
+Last years colour predictions also saw a need to reconnect with nature through a pigmented, soft and tactile take on neutrals with a discussion around wellbeing in interior design.
+This Biophilic theme seems to be growing and gathering force into 2019-2020.

 The paint company's discussed above make reference to ‘contemplative stillness’, ‘simpler living’, ‘down to earth and grounding’, ‘balanced and calm, and ‘optimism and resilience’.